BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_4_Scripting_a_P2PKH.md

 Running: <pubKey> OP_DUP
 Stack: [ <signature> <pubKey> <pubKey> ]
 ```
 Why the duplicate?
-Because that's what the script says to do!
+Because it's needed to check the two unlocking elements: the public key and the signature.

 Next, `OP_HASH160` pops the `<pubKey>` off the stack, hashes it, and puts the result back on the stack.
 ```